Iowa

 For more information visit the Multi-State Compliance Matrix

-Iowa ranks #8 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the best states in which to operate a faith-based nonprofit.
-Iowa has several policies that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong nonprofit religious corporation laws.
+Iowa ranks #6 overall out of the 51 U.S. jurisdictions for its friendliness towards faith-based nonprofit organizations, making it one of the best places to operate a faith-based nonprofit in the United States.
+Iowa has several laws that facilitate the contributions of faith-based nonprofits, including an automatic exemption from state corporate income tax for religious organizations that have 501(c)(3) status and strong nonprofit religious corporation laws.
 Additionally, Iowa has no charitable solicitation registration requirements.
-Iowa, however, has some laws that are burdensome to faith-based nonprofits operating in the state and lacks both protections for religious exercise during a state of emergency and a RFRA.
+Iowa, however, has some policies that are burdensome to faith-based nonprofits operating in the state, including no protections for religious exercise during a state of emergency and a lack of a RFRA.

 Religious Freedom:

-The Iowa Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment.
+The Iowa Constitution follows in lockstep with the federal constitution’s protections, meeting but not exceeding the required minimum protections of the First Amendment (as currently interpreted by the US Supreme Court).

 Iowa’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities but provide accommodations or exemptions for the vast majority of religious organizations.